k1nd0ne/VolWeb/README.md

 admin:password
 ```

 Navigate to https://[VOLWEB HOSTED IP]/admin and create an analyst account in the "User" section.
-Don't forget to had the first name and the last name of the analyst.
 Change the admin password.
-Disconnect from the admin panel and navigate to https://[VOLWEB HOSTED IP]/
+Disconnect from the admin panel and navigate to https://[VOLWEB HOSTED IP]/ to login with the analyst account.

 ## Reset

-⚠️ This procedure will delete all the memory dumps, IOCs and database items and will reset the VolWeb platform ⚠️
+⚠️ This procedure will delete all the uploaded memory dumps & database items ⚠️

 ```
 cd ./VolWeb/docker